fishline/capitol-riot-tweets/README.md

 # capitol-riot-tweets

 A csv file with 80,000+ tweets from January 6th, 2021 -- the day of the capitol hill riots.
+Made using the Twitter Developer API + Tweepy.

 Nowhere close to the size of the Parler data dumps, but anyone with NLP experience might be able to find something useful here.